HanaNabhan/DataStructure_Java/README.md

 - **Priority Queue**: A queue where elements are dequeued based on priority, with the highest priority elements dequeued first.
 - **Circular Queue**: A queue where elements are like a circle to save memory space, it implemented by array.

+### 7.**Binary Search Tree (BST)**

+Binary Search Trees are a hierarchical data structure where each node has at most two children, referred to as the left and right child.
+Each node’s key is greater than all keys in its left subtree and smaller than all keys in its right subtree.

+- **Insertion**: Adding elements while maintaining BST properties.

+- **Search**: Efficiently finding an element in the tree.

+- **Traversal**: In-order, pre-order, and post-order traversal methods.

+- **Deletion**: Removing elements while maintaining BST properties.